deliverists/emailcollect/clients/README.md

    * Get packages updated and on 1 lock file (yarn pref)
    * check if we can use hooks yet to get rid of the class
    * check mobx best practices
- * clean up
-   * update to react native that bundles react 16.2 and use fragments in place of some pointless views
-   * sort Warning: Invalid value for prop `component` on <a> tag
  * make screens pretty :)
    * choose styling library
    * move links into a navbar